-Whole30 is a 30 day elimination diet used to determine what foods may be problematic for you.
-It is also followed by those who are looking to rid their diet of fake foods and start to really eat whole, nutritious foods.
-It can be a little confusing because there are some extra rules to it besides just whole foods, so let’s dive in and take a closer look at all of the Whole30 rules!
+Whole30 elimination diet is a 30 day diet that eliminates the inflammatory/addictive/fake foods from your diet and determines what foods may be problematic for you.
+It is also followed by those who are looking to rid their diet of processed foods and start to really eat whole, nutritious foods.
+The whole 30 rules can be a bit daunting, like, the list of foods you cannot consume may seem like there is nothing left to actually eat, but have no fear because there are!
+It can also be a little confusing because there are some extra rules to it besides just whole foods, so let’s dive in and take a closer look at all of the Whole30 rules!

 What is Whole30?
 What are the Whole30 Rules?

-This 30 day diet is geared towards ridding your diet of all foods that wreak havoc on our bodies.
+This 30 day elimination diet is geared towards ridding your diet of all foods that wreak havoc on our bodies.
 Over half of Americans suffer from one or more of the following: low- energy, digestive issues, chronic pain, weight gain, skin irritations, anxiety, depression, seasonal allergies; all of which can usually be covered with pain medicine but rarely does it cure you.
 A lot of these symptoms/problems can be caused by the foods we are eating.
+The rules of whole 30 are designed to get you away from the processed foods and eating more foods from the Earth, the ones that have real nutritional value!

 Melissa Hartwig of Whole30 states “Strip these foods from your diet completely.
 Eliminate the most common craving-inducing, blood sugar disrupting, gut-damaging, inflammatory food groups for a full 30 days.”
 The idea of this diet is to help heal your body and recover from any stress that processed foods were putting on your body.
 By pressing this “reset” button you are essentially telling your body to start over, and by doing so you can see just how food makes you feel.
 By eating whole foods you can then see what it’s like to really FEEL GOOD and see what foods were causing your body to function slower.